brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 Static virtual interface members isn't a purely C# 11 feature.
 Utilizing them requires .NET 7 or later because changes were also required in the .NET runtime.
 Since .NET 7 wasn't a long-term support release I don't think it's gotten as much utilization as it deserves.
+But now .NET 8 is available and it is an LTS release, so I think it's worth revisiting.

 Today, I'd like to demonstrate a different use case for static virtual interface members: generic type construction.

 ## The Backstory

 Since .NET 2.0 we've had support for generics in C#.
 Generics are a great way to write code that can be reused across a variety of types.
-For example, the `List<T>` class is a generic type which can be used to store a list of any type while maintaining strong type controls and avoiding boxing of value types (unlike its predecessor `ArrayList`).
+For example, the `List<T>` class is a generic type which can be used to store a list of any distinct type while maintaining strong type controls and avoiding boxing of value types (unlike its predecessor `ArrayList`).

 Along with generics came the concept of [generic type constraints](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters).